aiven/devportal/docs/tools/terraform/reference/cookbook/m3db-m3agg-recipe.rst

 Monitor PostgreSQL® metrics using M3-related services
 =====================================================

 Aiven for M3DB is a powerful metrics engine that can be used to monitor your Aiven services on a very large scale.
 Aiven for M3 Aggregator can store your data at various resolutions for different workloads at scale.
-You can monitor a relational database like PostgreSQL by sending its metrics to M3DB with M3 Aggregator integration and then visualizing the metrics data on a Grafana dashboard.
+You can monitor a relational database like PostgreSQL by sending its metrics to M3DB with M3 Aggregator integration and then visualizing the metrics data on an Aiven for Grafana® dashboard.
 This example shows how to use the `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_  to create an Aiven for M3 service, an Aiven for M3 Aggregator service, an Aiven for Grafana service, an Aiven for PostgreSQL service, and the related service integrations programmatically.

 .. mermaid::